 - Inadequate Hot Water

 If you’re getting none or minimal hot water, there could be a problem with the pilot light.
-If you’re not confident how to repair the pilot light, contact the professionals at 843-410-6103.
+If you’re not confident how to repair the pilot light, contact the professionals at 843-410-6103 in Charleston.
 While some landlords can relight the pilot light themselves, it can be unsafe if you’re not certain of the steps to take.

 If you smell natural gas, don’t try to restart the pilot.
 Call your area energy provider as soon as possible.